Turandot (Act III)

 Foundation was linked to the central pillar by the increase of light within it, for as the central pillar was consummated, pacifying all sides, its radiance was increased from above, from all sides in all-encompassing joy.
 Out of that increased joy, emerged the foundations of the world called Increase. –Zohar

 The word increase in Hebrew is מוסף Musaf, which reminds us of Josef, Joseph, Yesod.
-Joseph represents the power of Yesod, primarily because he was thrown into well by his brothers, the well of Yesod, the sexual energies, the waters, and he had to escape and face imprisonment in Egypt and certain sexual temptations in order to be rewarded by God, his Being.
+Joseph represents the power of Yesod, primarily because he was thrown into a well by his brothers, the well of Yesod, the sexual energies, the waters, and he had to escape and face imprisonment in Egypt and certain sexual temptations in order to be rewarded by God, his Being.

 The term Egypt is never used in the Bible, since the original Hebrew word is מצרים Mitzrahim, literally translating as “the place between the waters.”
 This is a symbol not only of the whole planet earth, but our physicality, which enslaves the soul through lust, desire, fornication.
 Ordeals usually take place in the physical plane, whereby we must define ourselves through how we use our sexual waters, our energies.